hannahborje/todoBackboneStyle/README.md

 Author: Hannah Börjesson, 2014 Linköping

-This is a Todo Application created with a little help from Backbone js, Require js, Flask, Jinja2, Python, HTML, CSS, Bootstrap and a SQLite3 database.
+This is a Todo Application created with a little help from Backbone js, Require js, Flask, Jinja2, Python, HTML, CSS and Bootstrap.

 *** You need:

 - Linux/UNIX like operating system
 - Python 2.7
 - virtualenv (for Python 2.7)
-- SQLite3

 There is a setup file that will help you to:

-- create the SQLite3 database
 - create a virtualenv folder
 - install the Python dependencies